pinkerton-rawr/ceteris-paribus/README.md

 # ceteris-paribus
-Beginner's portfolio featuring all manner of randomness
+A portfolio of programming for data analytics and visualiztion